psathyrella/partis/docs/subcommands.md

 ### get-selection-metrics

 Calculate quantities for prediction of fitness/affinity.
-At the moment these are: AA distance to clonal family consensus sequence (aa-cdist), and local branching index and ratio (lbi and lbr). aa-cdist is an excellent predictor of an antibody's affinity for an antigen, but it has no information about what that antigen is, so it should be paired with some method using non-sequence information, such as vaccination or cell sorting (see Discussion in selection metric [paper](https://arxiv.org/abs/2004.11868)).
+At the moment these are: AA distance to clonal family consensus sequence (aa-cdist), and local branching index and ratio (lbi and lbr, in both nucleotide and amino acid versions). aa-cdist is an excellent predictor of an antibody's affinity for an antigen, but it has no information about what that antigen is, so it should be paired with some method using non-sequence information, such as vaccination or cell sorting (see Discussion in selection metric [paper](https://arxiv.org/abs/2004.11868)).
-Given an antibody of interest and its inferred ancestral lineage lbr is an excellent predictor of which branches between those ancestors are likely to contain affinity-increasing mutations.
+Given an antibody of interest and its inferred ancestral lineage, lbr is an excellent predictor of which branches between those ancestors are likely to contain affinity-increasing mutations.
-In order to infer ancestral sequences, you should run a separate program that includes actual phylogenetic inference, such as [linearham](https://github.com/matsengrp/linearham/) or [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html).
+In order to infer ancestral sequences, you should run a separate program that includes proper phylogenetic inference, such as [linearham](https://github.com/matsengrp/linearham/) or [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html).

-You can either run the `get-selection-metrics` action on an existing partis output file, or add `--get-selection-metrics` when running the `partition` action.
+You can run the `get-selection-metrics` action either on an existing partis output file, or add `--get-selection-metrics` when running the `partition` action.
 The former is generally better, since you can then pass in your own separately-inferred trees with `--treefname`, and also run several different versions without having to re-partition.
 Both lbi and aa-cdist can include multiplicity information for each sequence (e.g. from expression levels), see [below](#input-meta-info).